JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

         * 2 x 960GB SSD in RAID1 - Databases, user preferences, etc. (/opt)
         * 12 x 10TB in RAID6 - Image files (/data)

-The rest of this guide assumes that you have two hosts dedicated to deploying this system.
+The rest of this guide assumes that you have two hosts dedicated to deploying this system, which are configured as listed above.
 They will be referred to as **HOST1** and **HOST2**.

 ## Install Scientific Linux 7

 In theory, the backend software will run on any operating system which supports Docker.
 However, Scientific Linux is used at Janelia and has been extensively tested with this software.
-Therefore, we recommend installing the latest version of Scientific Linux 7.
+Therefore, we recommend installing the latest version of Scientific Linux 7 or CentOS 7.

 ## Install Docker